Pig Island Thailand (Koh Madsum) With Kids – Family Guide 2025

 Bamboo Tables on the beach underneath large trees

-The tables of the restaurants are nicely situated in the shade
+The tables of the restaurants are nicely situated in the shade.

 The Best Part: Meeting the Pigs